 - Pick Start Timer

-- Tap the project field and choose your project (e.g., Acme · Frontend)
+- Tap the project field and choose your project (e.g., Acme · Frontend); the project is the action's single setting

 Step 3: Name It